nikholasborges/neural-network-flappy-bird/README.md

 ## How to use

-1 - Intstall the depedencies: to install the project depedencies, run the command in the terminal, inside the project folder:
+1 - Install the depedencies: to install the project depedencies, run the command in the terminal, inside the project folder:
 ```
 pip3 install -r requirements.txt
 ```